nathantmckenzie/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+This SPA was built HTML, CSS, Javascript, and jQuery on the front end, and Node.JS and Express on the back end.
+Users are able to post tweets and view their past tweets.
+Tweeter provides user interfaces that are tailored to both desktop and mobile users.

 ## Getting Started